LiorBaraban/slim-feature-toggle/README.md

 featureToggle.setEnabledAppFeatures([PUPPIES]);

 // Thats it.
-// Now we can use slim-feature-toggle to control the application's flow based on those settings:
+// We can now control the application's flow based on those settings: